 - Most of the herbs require good natural sunlight.
-So a good idea is to place them on the balcony or windowsill having lots of sunlight.
+So a good idea is to place them in the balcony garden or windowsill having lots of sunlight.
 Another option is to purchase LED grow lights.

 - Herbs need 6-8 hours of strong sunlight daily.
-The stronger the light, the sharper the flavour of the herb.
+The stronger the light, the sharper the flavor of the herb.

 - Indoor herbs thrive in good humidity.
 Daily mist them.
 If your home is dry, use a humidifier.

 - If your herb tips turn brown, it is a suggestion of over fertilization.
 Water them till water comes out of draining holes and repeat this process 2-3 times. finally, dry them by keeping them out in the sun.
 All the fertilizer salts will wash away.

 - Prune them regularly.
 Pruning helps them grow thicker.
 Make sure they have grown at least 3 sets of leaves and do not prune more than 30% of the plant at one time.

 - Once the herbs flower, it is a sign that the growth period has stopped.
 To prolong the growth period a little more, cut the flower as soon as you see them.